arnellebalane/gii-cli/README.md

     -p, --parent <parent>    sets the parent class of the mode to <parent>

 You can also pass in a list of actions that you want the controller to have.
 Just add the space-separated list after the name of the controller.
+A view file will also be automatically generated for each action, and the render code-snippet will be added inside each action.

 Example: